danhnpc/CreatesSlice/README.md

 # CreatesSlice
-The crates will be spawned from the bottom up how to play: slice/cut the creates
+*The crates will be spawned from the bottom up
+*How to play: slice/cut the creates
+*Game have 3 mode: Easy, Medium, Hard